 They are split up into categories to make it even easier to do, but whether you declutter one of these 40 things each day of Lent, or you tackle them all over a few days, I know you’ll feel a real sense of accomplishment once the list is completed!

 5 ITEMS TO DECLUTTER FROM YOUR LIVING ROOMS

-- DVDs and CDs that you no longer watch or listen to (sell on eBay or Amazon** to get some pennies back!)
+- DVDs and CDs that you no longer watch or listen to (why not think about selling them to get some pennies back!)

-- Old magazines and newspapers – if you are keeping for a specific article then tear that out and create a folder of useful articles – then get rid of the rest (recycle if possible)
+- Old magazines and newspapers – if you’re keeping for a specific article then tear that out and create a folder of useful articles – then get rid of the rest (recycle if possible)

 - Broken or damaged ornaments – only have what looks great on show